-Bridges in Dungeons and Dragons have always fascinated us.
+Ever since Gandalf stood up against the Balrog, bridges in Dungeons and Dragons have fascinated us.
 They are the narrowest of connections between one realm and the next.
-And to cross over players must follow this perilous path or fall into the abyss forever.
+And to cross over, players must follow this perilous path or fall into the abyss forever.
 Or they can just take a tumble into a babbling brook.
 Your choice.

-Puzzles are perfect to use with bridges.
+Because we can’t have Gandalf appear on every bridge players cross, we will use puzzles instead.
 Players usually can’t avoid using a bridge if they wish to cross over.
 And by combining a bridge with a puzzle they can’t avoid the puzzle either.

 This, of course, does mean that we have to be very careful to only use puzzles that can be solved.
 You don’t want your players to become stuck and have the story grind to a halt.
 And it also means you’ll have to use puzzles that players enjoy and that match the bridge theme.